eBay is managing payments

 Can buyers from outside of the United Kingdom purchase from me when eBay manages my payments?

 Most non-UK buyers can shop and pay on the ebay.co.uk site as they do today.
-If they are buying from participating UK-based sellers, in most cases, the non-UK buyer can pay using their locally supported forms of payment.
+In most cases, the non-UK buyer can pay using their locally supported forms of payment.

 FAQs - Shipping

 Is the Global Shipping Programme currently supported when eBay manages payments?